Professional Certificate in Financial Planning

 FCSC 555 Financial Planning Capstone

 This course will cover and review in depth some of the different areas of financial planning necessary to complete a comprehensive financial plan for a client.
 During this course students will work individually and in groups to bring knowledge together from each of the relevant pre-requisite courses to evaluate case study situations representing samples of what may be encountered in the work place as a CFP Professional.
-Prerequisites: FCSC 350, 551, 552, 553, 554 or instructor approval.
+Prerequisites: FCSC 550, 551, 552, 553, 554 or instructor approval.

-Program Cost – Noncredit tuition for each course is $750.
-This does not include costs associated with required textbooks, which may vary from semester to semester.
+Noncredit tuition for each course is $800.
+Textbooks are an additional cost and may be included as an “Instant Access” fee (see below for more information).
 There is an additional $195 fee for the final class in the series, FCSC 555, that is specifically for the education verification of the student charged to us by the CFP Board.
-The cost of the full certificate is $4,695, not including costs for textbooks or other course materials.
+The cost of the full certificate is $4,995, not including textbooks or other course materials.

-• The University of Utah Campus Store has a course materials program called Inclusive Access which provides digital course materials/textbooks to students at a reduced cost.
+The University of Utah Campus Store has a course materials program called Instant Access which provides digital course materials/textbooks to students at a reduced cost.
 If your instructor participates, you should receive an email prior to the first day of class with instructions on how to access your course materials in Canvas.

 • Payment plans may be available through the University of Utah Financial Services.